bnikom/employement-directory/README.md

 ---

 ## To add for future development
 1. **TESTING:** I did not have time to fully implement all of the testing features I wanted.
-Unfortunately, I learned that I can't do Node API testing with jest in this app because create-react-app does not allow changing the jest testing environment in package.json.
+Unfortunately I learned that I can't do Node API testing with jest in this app because create-react-app does not allow changing the jest testing environment in package.json.

-2. **VALIDATION:** I did not include any validation in the form for submitting or updating an employee.
-In the future you would need validation for submitting the required fields, date validation etc. to make this a fully functioning directory.
+2. **VALIDATION:** I did not include any validation in the form for adding or updating an employee.
+In the future, I would need validation for submitting the required fields, date validation etc. to make this a fully functioning directory.
 There's some validation in how Mongoose accepts values into the schema, but I could always improve it.

-If I wanted to be super fancy I could have made another database to store the images uploaded, but again I felt storing them on the server worked just fine and wanted to put my efforts elsewhere.
+3. **IMG DATABASE:** If I wanted to be fancy I could have made another database to store the images uploaded, but I felt storing images on the server worked just fine.

-3. **PROP-TYPES:** Usually I prefer having some sort of type checker, but due to time constraints I did not.
-In the future they would be useful.
+4. **PROP-TYPES:** Usually I prefer utilizing some sort of type checker, but due to time constraints I did not.
+In the future it would be useful.

-4. **ERROR HANDLING:** There is not much error handling for bad data or potentially broken api calls.
-A 404 page for for the client-side portion of the app would also be useful.
+5. **ERROR HANDLING:** There is not much error handling for bad data or potentially broken api calls.
+A complete 404 page for for the client-side portion of the app would also be useful.

----

-## Improvements/Changes
-1. Maybe remove Redux.
-It's not extremely necessary to the state of the project right now.
-It would probably come in handy if this project was scaled
-2. Improve the responsiveness of the site.
-Adding some media queries for a uniform UI experience would be nice.
+6. **RESPONSIVENESS:** Improve the responsiveness of the site by adding more media queries for a uniform UI experience would be nice.